 A Brief Bio

-My research is centered around the study of combinatorial structures in algebraic geometry, with a particular emphasis on applications to questions of classical and contemporary interest in the geometry of curves, moduli theory, and Gromov-Witten theory.
+My research is centered around the study of combinatorial structures in algebraic geometry, with a particular emphasis on concrete applications to the geometry of curves, moduli theory, and Gromov-Witten theory.
 One result I'm quite attached concerns the application to an old line of questioning in Brill-Noether theory, which you can check out here and here.
 A lot of my time more recently has been spent thinking about a "logarithmic" Gromov-Witten theory.